HubbeKing/restic-kubernetes/README.md

         - kubernetes PVC backed by NFS or hostPath
         - Supported restic storage (see restic documentation, s3/b2/etc)

-- For restores, a simple restic/restic:latest initContainer can be used
+- For restores, a simple initContainer based on https://hub.docker.com/r/restic/restic can be used
+    - For this, it's sufficient to run a single `restic restore` command - see https://restic.readthedocs.io/en/stable/050_restore.html

 ## Usage